-- i.
-On the Form 4, Sundry Notice, the Operator will explain why Flaring is necessary to protect or minimize adverse impacts to public health, safety, welfare, the environment, or wildlife resources. - ii.
-On the Form 4, Sundry Notice, the Operator will estimate anticipated Flaring volume and duration. - iii.
-On the Form 4, Sundry Notice, the Operator will explain its plan to connect the facility to a gathering line or otherwise utilize the gas, in the future. - iv.
-The Director may approve a Form 4, Sundry Notice requesting permission to Flare during completion if the Director determines that the Flaring is necessary to protect public health, safety, welfare, the environment, and wildlife resources. - C. The Operator may direct gas to an emission control device and combust the gas if necessary to ensure safety or during an Upset Condition.
-Within 7 days of the Flaring event, the Operator will submit a Form 4, Sundry Notice reporting the Upset Condition or safety issues that resulted in the Flaring event and include the estimated volume of gas Flared.
+- B. The Operator submits, and the Director approves, a Form 4 allowing the Operator to Flare gas that would otherwise not be permitted pursuant to Rule 903.c. - i.
+On the Form 4 the Operator will explain why Flaring is necessary to Complete the Well, and will protect and minimize adverse impacts to public health, safety, welfare, the environment, and wildlife resources. - ii.
+On the Form 4 the Operator will estimate anticipated Flaring volume and duration. - On the Form 4 the Operator will explain its plan to connect the facility to a Gathering Line or otherwise utilize the gas in the future. - iv.
+The Director may approve a Form 4 requesting permission to Flare during completion if the Director determines that the Flaring is necessary to Complete the Well and will protect and minimize adverse impacts to public health, safety, welfare, the environment, and wildlife resources; or - C. The Operator may direct gas to an emission control device and combust the gas if necessary to ensure safety or during an Upset Condition for a period not to exceed 24 cumulative hours.
+If Flaring pursuant to this Rule 903.c.(3).C exceeds 24 hours, the Operator will seek the Director's approval to continue Flaring.
+Within 7 days of the Flaring event, the Operator will submit a Form 4 reporting the Upset Condition or safety issues that resulted in the Flaring event and include the estimated volume of gas Flared.